Impelon/nlp-projects/machine_translation/README.md

   - Contains our code to load a translation-dataset.
   - Optionally performs data sampling and shuffles the data.
   - Performs some preprocessing concerning the alignment of correspondences (e.g. merging empty translations).
+- `unittests.py`
+  - Includes unit tests for some of our functions.